 One of the best ways to pay for college is to get someone else to foot the bill.
 And as luck would have it, there are quite a few companies that offer tuition assistance or tuition reimbursement as an employee benefit–even if you’re only there a few hours a week.
 Why would they offer such a lucrative perk to someone working part time?
 It’s really quite simple.
 Many employers understand that this type of incentive may actually tempt you to work for and stay longer with the company.
 I know I would feel a sense of obligation if someone gave me $12,000 for college.
 Wouldn’t you?
 If you have to work to help pay your college expenses, consider looking into one of these companies that will actually pick up part of the tab.

-Part-time employees of UPS are eligible to receive up to $3,000 in tuition assistance per year, up to a lifetime maximum of $15,000.
-Those in a part-time management position are bumped up to $4,000 annually and capped at $20,000.
+Part-time employees of UPS are eligible to receive up to $5,250 in tuition assistance per year, up to a lifetime maximum of $25,000.
 Eligibility begins on the date of hire.
+Also, most full-time UPS employees started at the company as part-time or non-manager employees, including managers and executives!

 According to the company’s website, employees may be reimbursed for not only traditional degree programs, but also some individual courses and online programs.
-Any associate with at least six months of continuous service, who works an average of 10 hours per week, may be reimbursed up to $3,200 annually, with a lifetime limit of $12,800.
+Any associate with at least six months of continuous service, who works an average of 10 hours per week is eligible.
+Associates enrolled in a four-year college or university, may be reimbursed up to $3,200 annually, with a lifetime limit of $12,800.
+Associates enrolled in undergraduate courses at a two-year community college, technical program or individual course program may be reimbursed up to $1,700 annually, with a lifetime limit of $3,400.

 Wells Fargo offers several scholarships to children of employees, ranging from $1,000 to $3,000 each.
 In addition, they offer their employees up to $5,000 in tuition reimbursement annually, for eligible tuition expenses.